-People on the autism spectrum may also have:
+People on the autism spectrum see, hear, feel and experience

 An estimated 1 in every 70 people in Australia is on the autism spectrum.
 Along with their family members, this means autism is a part of daily life for over a million Australians.

-Autism is a lifelong developmental condition that impacts how a person understands, communicates with and relates to others and the world around them.
+Autism is a lifelong developmental condition that affects the way a person communicates and interacts with other people and his or her environment.

 Because the challenges autism presents are primarily neurological, sometimes autism is referred to as a ‘hidden disability’.